-When a customer refuses to comply with PCCLD's Customer Code of Conduct policies or with any other library policy:
+When a customer refuses to comply with PCCLD's Library Rules of Conduct or with any other policy:

-- A Library Supervisor or designated person in charge will exercise his/her judgment and discretion to suspend a customer's library privileges on a first offense for the remainder of the day. - PCCLD's Executive Director or his/her designee may further exercise his/her judgment and discretion to suspend a customer's library privileges for a period of one month or more, depending on the seriousness and frequency of the infraction(s) as described in PCCLD's 03.06.03.S1 Offense and Consequence Levels. - Customers have the right to appeal their suspension of library privileges by contacting PCCLD's Executive Director at the Rawlings Public Library.
+- A Library Manager, designated Person-In-Charge (PIC) or security officer will exercise their judgment and discretion to suspend a customer's library privileges on a first offense for the remainder of the day. - PCCLD's Manager of Safety and Security Services or their designee may further exercise their judgment and discretion to suspend a customer's library privileges for a period of one month or more, depending on the seriousness and frequency of the infraction(s) as described in PCCLD's 03.06.03.S1 Offense and Consequence Levels.
+A temporary suspension (5 days) will be issued while staff conduct any necessary investigations to make a determination regarding a lengthier suspension. - Customers have the right to appeal their suspension of library privileges by contacting PCCLD's Executive Director or their designee.

 Customers whose library privileges have been revoked will be notified verbally by staff or security, and in the case of minors, the parent or guardian may also be notified.
-Staff will notify security, the Associate Director or library building supervisor of any attempt to use the library by a customer who is known to have had his/her privileges suspended.
-The police will also be notified of any such episodes as the presence of such persons shall be considered a trespassing offense.
+Staff will notify the security officer and the library manager of any attempt to use the library by a customer who is known to have had their privileges suspended.
+The police will also be notified of any such suspension violations and this shall be considered a trespassing offense.

-Any suspension of library privileges should be documented using the 03.06.01.F1 Incident Report Form and/or the 03.06.03.F1 Suspension of Library Privileges Form.
+Any suspension of library privileges should be documented using the Incident Report Form and the Suspension of Library Privileges Form that are available on the staff intranet.

-Customers whose library privileges have been suspended may be required to meet with the Associate Director or the library building supervisor to request permission to formally lift the suspension of library privileges.
+Customers whose library privileges have been suspended may be required to meet with the Manager of Safety and Security Services or their designee, the Associate Director of Public Services or the library branch manager to request permission to formally lift the suspension of library privileges.

-03.06.03.S1 Offense and Consequence Levels
+03.06.03.G2 Offense and Consequences Levels